Celine Dion loses control of muscles amid battle with stiff-person syndrome, sister says

 TAMPA, Fla.
-(WFLA) – Months after cancelling all future tour dates amid her battle with a rare neurological disease, Celine Dion’s sister shared an update on the singer’s condition.
+(WFLA) — Months after singer Celine Dio canceled all future tour dates amid her battle with a rare neurological disease, her sister shared an update on the singer’s condition.

 In an interview with French-Canadian news outlet 7 Jour, Claudette Dion said her sister “doesn’t have control over her muscles” amid her battle with stiff-person syndrome, The Guardian reports.

-“What breaks my heart is that she’s always been disciplined,” Claudette Dion said in the interview.
+“What breaks my heart is that she’s always been disciplined,” Claudette Dion said.
 “She’s always worked hard.
 Our mother always told her, ‘You’re going to do it well, you’re going to do it properly.'”

 In Jan.
-2022, one month after revealing her diagnosis, Dion, 55, cancelled the North American leg of her Courage World Tour, citing “severe and persistent muscle spasms.”
-She cancelled all remaining shows in May, saying in a statement she was “working really hard to build back (her) strength.”
+2022, one month after revealing her diagnosis, Dion, 55, canceled the North American leg of her Courage World Tour, citing “severe and persistent muscle spasms.”
+She canceled all remaining shows in May, saying in a statement that she was “working really hard to build back (her) strength.”

 Dion’s sister said she wants to perform again, but the future of her career is unclear.